 has held a licence for more than three years

 Make sure you have L plates on the vehicle.

 If you forget to bring them, you can buy some at the pound.

 Statutory charges apply to most vehicles removed to a pound, depending upon the reason for removal.

 These charges are set by government, not the police, and vary depending on the weight and condition of the vehicle.

 In most cases where the vehicle is not badly damaged or off the road, the charges will be:

-We can’t accept payment over the phone, the cardholder must attend in person.
+We can’t accept payment over the phone; the cardholder must come to the pound.

 We don’t accept cheques or American Express card payments.